My Approach to Helping

 How My Own Struggles Made Me a Better Therapist

+There was a big helping of family drama-trauma growing up that's continued into adulthood.
 I've been diagnosed with multiple sclerosis for half my life.
-I've been married twice, with my second marriage now in its 27th year.
-There was a big helping of drama-trauma in growing up.
-I learned to be a therapist because I wanted to give people what I'd always needed and rarely got in therapy.
-I know about emotional, and even physical, pain.
+My second marriage is now in its 31st year.
+I became a therapist because I wanted to give people what I'd always needed and rarely got in therapy.
+I know about emotional, and physical, pain.
 And I know that I can help by mostly staying on the outside of your pain, where you need me to be.